ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * '/ace-group/GROUPNAME':  All Clients can use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
 The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.

-* '/ace-group/GROUPNAME/creds': The KDC acts as a repository of authentication credentials for the Publishers Clients that are member of the security group GROUPNAME.
-The members of the group that are Subscribers cas send GET/FETCH requests to this resource in order to retrieve the authentication credentials of all or a subset of the group members that are Publishers.
+* '/ace-group/GROUPNAME/creds': The KDC acts as a repository of authentication credentials for the Publishers that are member of the security group GROUPNAME.
+The members of the group that are Subscribers can send GET/FETCH requests to this resource in order to retrieve the authentication credentials of all or a subset of the group members that are Publishers.
 The KDC silently ignores the Sender IDs included in the 'get_creds' parameter of the request that are not associated with any current Publisher group member (REQ26).

    The response from the KDC MAY omit the parameter 'peer\_roles', since each authentication credential conveyed in the 'creds' parameter: i) is associated with a Client authorized to be Publisher in the group; and ii) plays no role if such Client was also authorized to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.